acuderman/google-auth-backend-authentication/README.md

-## Simple google auth authenticate with backend
+## Simple google auth authenticate with backend and ES6 boilerplate

 This is a simple example, how to validate idToken from OAuth2 Authentication.